Drilling Machine - Meaning, Working Principle, Parts, Types, Uses, How It Works, Prices, and Financing Options

 Components of a drilling machine

-• Feed mechanism: Controls the movement of the workpiece or spindle.
+• Feed mechanism: Controls the downward movement of the spindle and drill bit; can be manual or automatic.

 Types of drilling machines